IBM/SalesEnablement-VMware-L3-draft/docs/VCFaaS/VCFaaS-mt/Operating-mt.md

 !!!
 Important "About the IBM Technology Zone (ITZ) environment"

     The steps that follow are specific to the ITZ environment reserved as part of the {{learningplan.name}} learning plan.
-If you don't already have an active reservation, you can create one <a href="{{itz.environment}}" target="_blank">here</a>.
-Follow the directions specified in the "Reserve the environment" activity in the learning plan.
+If you don't already have an active reservation, refer to [Reserve the IBM Technology Zone environment](../../TechZoneEnvironment.md).

     ** The images shown in this document will look different than the live environment you will be using.** The resources described here will have already been created and other users may have created additional resources.

     All of the steps described in this module **CAN** be completed by every user of the shared ITZ environment using VMware vCloud Director (VCD).
 However, in some instances, creating new resources (like networks) will be discouraged.